Command Line Tools¶

 MKDocs from STL¶

-process STL files
+Process STL files

-Usage: sen gen mkdocs stl [OPTIONS] stl_files...
+Usage: sen generate mkdocs stl [OPTIONS] stl_files...

 Positionals: